Numerical Schemes for Rough Parabolic Equations: Abstract

 \section{Abstract}

-This paper is devoted to the study of numerical approximation schemes for the heat equation on $(0,1)$ perturbed by a non-linear rough signal.
+This paper is devoted to the study of numerical approximation schemes for a class of parabolic equations on $(0,1)$ perturbed by a non-linear rough signal.
 It is the continuation of \cite{RHE,RHE-glo}, where the existence and uniqueness of a solution has been established.
 The approach combines rough paths methods with standard considerations on discretizing stochastic PDEs.
 The results apply to a geometric $2$-rough path, which covers the case of the multidimensional fractional Brownian motion with Hurst index $H>1/3$.

 {Aur{\'e}lien Deya, Institut {\'E}lie Cartan Nancy, Universit\'e de Nancy 1, B.P.
 239, 54506 Vand{\oe}uvre-l{\`e}s-Nancy Cedex, France} \subjclass[2000]{60H35,60H15,60G22} \keywords{Rough paths theory; Stochastic PDEs; Approximation schemes; Fractional Brownian motion}